hs2blenderimport/hs2-blender-importer/README.md

 # hs2-blender-importer

 ## Prereqs
+- Grey Mesh Exporter
-*Only prereqs are if you want to rig using the exported bones*
+*These prereqs are if you want to rig using the exported bones*
 - Auto Rig Pro
 - Better FBX Importer